mlmaskey/hobbes-network-format/README.md

 ## Folder Structure

 Your nodes, links and region should be organized by folder.
-While not a requirement (the Hobbes Network Filesystem Crawler will run just fine w/o region.geojson files), Regions give you a nice way to break out your nodes/links into multiple folders, providing easier lookups when editing and avoids giant folders with an unwieldy number of nodes.
+While not a requirement (the Hobbes Network Filesystem crawler will run just fine without region.geojson files), Regions give you a nice way to break out your nodes/links into multiple folders, providing easier lookups when editing and avoids giant folders with an unwieldy number of nodes.